EngNunoFigueira/WezaEmbedded/README.md

-# Weza Embedded
+# WezaEmbedded
-Firmware Microntroller MSP430FR59*

-Dear friends,

-My name is Nuno Figueira, I have background in Electronic Engineer and Computer Science, currently I am working in IT field since 2011.
-This repository is to share my personal projects, or information related with the development of IoT embedded system for the Telecom Industry.
-The purpose is to share information about firmware that I am developing using the the Textas Instruments MCU MSP430FR.
+As an engineer and hobbyist, I work in different personal projects and solutions with different purposes.
+For example, R&D for learning new features, framework, programming languages, UNIX system tasks, tools, and working on some products I am pretending to put on the market.

+FIRMWARE
+Related to the firmware, I am developing solution for different microcontrollers and procesors, such as, Texas Instruments MCU Family MSP430FR, ARM STM32, Microchip 16/32 bits.

+SOFTWARE
+I write C++ code using the version of 11, 14,17 just for training different features and aspect of the lenguage I used in my 9am to 17pm job.
+But you can found others software solution I developed with commercial purpose.
+For example, the NodeJS REST API, the Angular TaxManagement System and others...

+FEATURES:
 The firmware part I pretend to share is the code solution to control the followings peripherics:
 DMA, ADC, DAC, UART, SPI, I2C, PWM, INT1, INT2, and other functionality associted with the GPIOs.